Jeditale/Leave_System/Realease.md

 # Release Notes - v1.0.2 - 2025-02-18

 ## Overview
-### This release is init release bugs fixes will comes afterward
+### This is version that fixed the leave effect bugs
 ---

 ## Bug Fixes